jlinto10/ajax-forms/README.md

 # Ajax Input Validation

 This tool is great for validating a single input via ajax.
-This tool is not intended to replace all validation.
-A great example usage would be the availability of a username.
+This tool is not intended to validate all fields in a form.
+A great application of this plugin would be the availability of a username.
 This likely requires a serverside check against the database.
-Idealy

-I created this because I was working on a web appliaction where some custom field validation existed on both the frontend and backend.
-The purpose of this tool is to consolidate validation to the backend.

-Also, there are some scenarios where you need the validation to occur in the backend.
-For example, if your validation requires a hit to the database, or some kind of server side action.
+The benefit of using this plugin is that the username can be verified before submiting and entire form, thus saving the user time and frustration.

 ## How To